Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Supportive work: General business costs related to R&D activities, such as rent for equipment used in R&D, engineering of new materials, scrappage, specialist tooling and non-routine maintenance directly tied to the project.

-Insight for Financial Directors and CFOs:
+Tip for Financial Directors and CFOs:

-Conduct a thorough review of all expenses related to R&D projects.
 Consider implementing a cost allocation system that accurately attributes indirect costs to specific R&D activities.
 This level of detail not only maximises your claim but also provides robust justification if HMRC requests further information.

 4. Including Ineligible Costs